openstack-archive/dragonflow/README.rst

 Prerequisites
 -------------
-Install DevStack with Netron Ml2 as core plugin Install OVS 2.3.1 or newer
+Install DevStack with Netron ML2 as core plugin Install OVS 2.3.1 or newer
-Install Ryu (see "How to Install")

 Features
 --------